GNOME/gtk/docs/reference/gtk/question_index.md

     [file a bug report](https://gitlab.gnome.org/GNOME/gtk/issues/new) against the
     documentation.

+*  Should I maintain parallel versions of my UI in GTK x and GTK y?

+    At the end of the day, that is up to you.

+    Our experience is that it is a lot of work, and usually not a good idea.

+    If you are not ready to make the jump to the next major version of GTK, it is perfectly fine to stick with the stable release.
+We maintain them for that reason.

 *  How does memory management work in GTK?
 Should I free data returned from functions?

     See the documentation for `GObject` and `GInitiallyUnowned`.
 For `GObject` note